realpython/python-guide/docs/intro/learning.rst

     `Dive Into Python 3 <http://www.diveintopython3.net/>`_

-Think Python: How to Think Like a Computer Scientist
+Think Python: How to Think like a Computer Scientist
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Think Python attempts to give an introduction to basic concepts in computer